Kurdish grammar: Present and future

 Present tenses for the verb zanîn ("to know"):

 Past

 Intransitive verbs

 Past tenses for intransitive verb of hatin (to come).

 If a past transitive verb accepts a nominative personal suffix, it agrees with the object of the sentence.

 Transitive past verbs in Sorani have OBL connected/dependent(not independent) personal pronouns on the object, if object is not mentioned they are on prefix or first part of the verb if the verb was compound, if there were not any prefix so they will be on the same place as th NOM ones.

 OBL connected pronouns: -m, -t, -y, -man, -tan, -yan.

 Word order

-The normal word order in Kurdish is Subject-Object-Verb (S-O-V).
+The normal word order in Kurdish is Subject-Verb-Object (S-V-O).
 Modifiers follow the nouns they modify.